We’re spending Christmas in Australia.

 We’re looking forward to spending Christmas in Australia

-Of course, you know that means that we’ll be posting some images to Facebook and Instagram and will follow up with posts.
+These are just the things that we absolutely must do and see while we are spending Christmas in Australia this summer.
+Of course, there are other things we will be seeing too.
+You know it also means that we’ll be posting some images to Facebook and Instagram and will follow up with posts.